 - warm rinse (or cold if your machine doesn’t give you another option.
 Mine doesn’t so I actually do a warm hand wash, no spin)

 - wash on hot with the recommended amount of detergent of your choice.
-I use Tide but a lot of people swear by Femme Rock by Rockin Green and I will probably switch to this when I am no longer washing diapers.
+I use Tide or Gain, but any commercial detergent will do.

 - extra rinse

 I have also washed them with towels after a pre-rinse.